Karnataka Cong padayatra continues; FIR against Siddaramaiah, D K Shivakumar

 Quick links:

-Karnataka Congress' 'padayatra' (foot march), demanding implementation of the Mekedatu project across the Cauvery river, continued on Monday, even as an FIR was registered against 38 party members, including state president D K Shivakumar and Leader of Opposition in the Assembly Siddaramaiah, for violation of COVID-19 rules.
+Bengaluru, Feb 28 (PTI) Karnataka Congress' 'padayatra' (foot march), demanding implementation of the Mekedatu project across the Cauvery river, continued on Monday, even as an FIR was registered against 38 people, including state president D K Shivakumar and Leader of Opposition in the Assembly Siddaramaiah, for violation of COVID-19 rules.

+Meanwhile, Chief Minister Basavaraj Bommai called the padayatra as "politically motivated" and questioned the opposition party's contribution to the project.

 Reacting to the FIR, Shivakumar speaking to reporters said even 100 cases could be booked but the padayatra will continue. "...let them (BJP govt) give whatever trouble they want, we will continue," he said, as he questioned as to why cases were not booked against BJP leaders and other right-wing organisations, when they held gatherings or protests.